Just Transition Commission

 On the 27 February 2020, the Just Transition Commission published their Interim Report.

 Alongside this, the Commission launched a call for evidence to inform its final recommendations.
-Submissions closed on 30 June 2020.
-An analysis of the responses received is being prepared.
+The analysis report for the call for evidence was published on 18 January 2021.

 Advice for a Green Recovery